GhHiva/M2PI-mini-project/README.md

 - rocks
 - underwater plants

-> But for a computer, an image is only a large matrix of numbers representing pixel values.
+>  <font color="red">But for a computer, an image is only a large matrix of numbers representing pixel values.!</font>

 The challenge is: